The Different Types of Cardiovascular Fitness

 The same is true for mid-distance and long-distance events, though these are relative.
 For example, 1500 meters is the longest swimming event.
 While not long for running and certainly not for biking, a 1500-meter swim is a long event in water.

-Each event requires different types of cardiovascular fitness.
+Each event requires different and types of cardiovascular training and fitness.
 Biking and swimming sprint contests are short “power” events, while long distance work in both focus on endurance.
 As in running, the bodily systems are stressed differently.
 Sprint events will be more intense throughout while distance events will be easier at the start and become progressively harder.

 There are other similarities as well as differences, such as breathing patterns, but again, I am not going cover biking and swimming much.

 I am a fan of conditioning work.
-For the past few years, conditioning work has been part of my weekly program.
+For the past few years, conditioning work has been part of my weekly exercise program.
 Sometimes the work occurs five days per week; other times one day per week.

 Conditioning work is infinitely varied.
 There is no limit to the different type of conditioning workouts that can be created.
 In that same line of thought, I cannot list every type of conditioning workout as defined by others.
 Instead, I note conditioning by how I approach it.